From Open Vocabulary to Open World: Teaching Vision Language Models to Detect Novel Objects: Conclusion

 \section{Conclusion}

-In this work, we propose a framework that enables open vocabulary models to operate in open world settings.
+In this work, we propose a framework that enables open vocabulary object detectors to operate in open world settings without compromising their zero-shot capabilities.
 We introduce Open World Embedding Learning (OWEL) and Multi-Scale Contrastive Anchor Learning (MSCAL) which enable the model to identify and incrementally learn unknown objects.
 We further propose a new benchmark to evaluate the performance of OWOD for autonomous driving.
-In the future, we will study open world object detection with various sensor modalities and data domains. {
+In the future, we will study open world object detection with various sensor modalities and data domains.